-Cassidy’s father was a used auto dealer, exposing his son to the heart of the hustle.
+Cassidy's father was a car salesman, exposing his son to the heart of hard work.
 He took note from his father, who used to buy land and rental properties, and followed suit.
 When he wanted to buy a house, he ensured that it would be like everything else he previously worked on; something he could eventually refurbish and earn a profit on.
 So, the natural next step for him was to try his hand at house flipping.

 Learning and developing in the industry

-Eventually, he put up signs and a website stating, “We Buy Houses” (which brought in leads) and he had an initial partner that helped him finance the projects.
-He started to really gain traction, but of course, going in on such projects, didn’t come without apprehension.
+Eventually, he put up signs about buying houses (which brought in leads) and he had an initial partner that helped him finance the projects.
+He started to really gain traction, but of course, going in on such projects, didn't come without apprehension.